esphome/esphome-docs/components/lvgl.rst

 - **y** (*Optional*, int16 or percentage): Vertical position of the widget (anchored in the top left corner, relative to to top left of the parent or screen).
 If layouts are used, or if specfiyng ``align``, it is used as an offset to the calculated position (can also be negative).
 - **width** (*Optional*): Width of the widget in pixels or a percentage, or ``size_content`` (see below).
 - **height** (*Optional*): Height of the widget in pixels or a percentage, or ``size_content``.
 Use ``size_content`` to automatically size the widget based on its contents (children objects, text size, image size etc.)
 - **group** (*Optional*, string): Widgets can be grouped together for interaction with a :doc:`/components/sensor/rotary_encoder`.
-In every group there is always one focused object which receives the encoder actions.
+In every group there is always one focused widget which receives the encoder actions.
 You need to associate an input device with a group.
 An input device can send key events to only one group but a group can receive data from more than one input device.
 - **styles** (*Optional*, :ref:`config-id`): The ID of a *style definition* from the main component configuration to override the theme styles.
 - **theme** (*Optional*, list): A list of styles to apply to the widget and children.
 Same configuration option as at the main component.
 - **layout** (*Optional*, string): ``FLEX``, ``GRID`` or ``NONE``.
 Same configuration option as at the main component.